First, let us see how the Koran proclaims Abraham as an Imam, that is a timeless guide for all mankind...

 Here, *leader for mankind* is a wrong religionist's translation.
 Truly, Abraham is made an IMAM (Arabic 'Imāmāan) for all of mankind.

 Same with 21.73 where both Isaac and Jacob are appointed as imams!
-There are no other imams as per the Koran
+There are no other imams as per the Koran than those three,

 so ALL the titles of Imam given to Shafi'i, Hanbal, Bukhari (or even Muhammad, etc) are plainly substituting to the Koranic injunctions!